orphiclacuna/Password-generator/Readme.md

 # Password Generator

 ## Description
-This project is a password generator that creates strong, random passwords for users.
-It is designed for anyone who needs to generate secure passwords for their accounts and has a minimalistic, user-friendly interface.
+A password generator that creates strong, random passwords for users.
+It has a minimalistic, user-friendly interface.

 ## Installation
 Steps to install the Password Generator project: